-Before starting Redmond Communications, I worked in senior leadership roles within federal and state government.
+Before starting ProSocial Communications, I worked in senior leadership roles within federal and state government.
 I have more than 15 years’ experience managing communication and engagement across various disciplines including health promotion, child protection, parenting, science and technology and cyber safety.

 From 2013 – 2016, I was director of media and communication for the Royal Commission into Institutional Responses to Child Sexual Abuse.
 I established the media and communication team from the ground up – creating the website, social media channels and corporate identity – and designed innovative strategies to promote community confidence and participation in the Royal Commission.
 I created the Safer future for children brand, rolled out across advertising campaigns and community engagement programs nationwide, and designed targeted communications for Aboriginal communities, people with disability, prisoners and children and young people.